rockotseng/java-pcf-workshops/hystrix-README.md

   100%    697 (longest request)
   ```

-Requests are now taking substantially longer which means less threads to handle other requests on the *client*.
-In a nutshell, *service-a* may also bring down and/or seriously reduce the availability and responsiveness of *client*.
+Requests are now taking substantially longer which means there are fewer threads to handle other requests on the *client*.
+In a nutshell, if the situation persists, *client* may become unresponsive or even can crash.

 ## *service-a* is unexpectedly too slow to respond